shadchnev/zoopla/README.markdown

   * property listings with addresses, prices, agent details etc
   * more to come

+  **This gem is pre-alpha, therefore it's missing important features and it not production ready.
+Also, the interface may change considerably in the future**

 ## Documentation
 The gem documentation can be found on [Rdoc.info](http://rdoc.info/github/shadchnev/zoopla/master/frames)